-Discussions won’t start with Citigroup Inc. (C) until Morgan Stanley’s call option on the next 14 percent stake becomes effective at the end of this month, Gorman said today at the firm’s annual shareholder meeting in Purchase, New York.
+Discussions won’t start with Citigroup Inc. (C:US) until Morgan Stanley’s call option on the next 14 percent stake becomes effective at the end of this month, Gorman said today at the firm’s annual shareholder meeting in Purchase, New York.

 “How long it takes depends presumably on whether it goes to arbitration or not,” Gorman said.
 “It’s probably a couple of months.”

 Morgan Stanley can buy a 14 percent stake in the next month, increasing its ownership in Morgan Stanley Smith Barney - - the world’s largest brokerage -- to 65 percent.
 It can buy the business, which has more than 17,000 advisers and $1.74 trillion in client assets, outright over the next two years.